What is secondary air and what is an AIR pump?

-The Secondary air injection pump system trouble code AIR, also called the air injection reaction system is designed to reduce emissions during cold startup.
+Secondary air is known as an air injection reaction system (AIR).
+It’s designed to reduce emissions during cold startup.
 The system consist of an air pump (like a small compressor) a one way valve, and a solenoid valve.

 The purpose of this pump is to inject air directly into the exhaust manifold during a cold start to complete the combustion process.
 At cold startup, the computer commands a rich mixture.
 The extra air from the AIR pump helps oxidize the extra hydrocarbons and carbon monoxide in the exhaust during this rich mixture period.
 The AIR pump is active only during the first 20-120 seconds of engine operation, or until the catalytic converter heats up.If the AIR system doesn’t work properly, all that extra fuel from a rich startup could cause the catalytic converter to overheat once it reaches operating temperature.